 Rabbi Howard Needleman was honored to join our staff as senior rabbi in July of 2013.
 He is thrilled to serve the warm and welcoming community as a spiritual leader.
 Rabbi Needleman is excited about being an agent of change and a thought leader of the Jewish community in Broward County and South Florida.

 Prior to coming to Kol Ami Emanu-El, he served as rabbi of Temple Beth David in Commack, New York, and as the assistant rabbi of Temple Israel of the City of New York in Manhattan.
 Rabbi Needleman was ordained at the Cincinnati campus of Hebrew Union College - Jewish Institute of Religion in 1998

-Over the years, Rabbi Needleman has spent a great deal of time working with environmental issues and created a Community Supported Agriculture initiative at his last congregation to bring locally grown produce into the community and support the work of a local organic farmer in the region.
+During his tenure here, Rabbi Needleman has become active in a variety of communal organizations.
+He served as the President of the Broward Board of Rabbis, served as a Board Member for Broward Federation and Jewish Family Services.
+Rabbi Needleman has spent a great deal of time working with environmental issues and created a Community Supported Agriculture initiative at his last congregation to bring locally grown produce into the community and support the work of a local organic farmer in the region.
 He recently received a Fellowship from the Union for Reform Judaism’s Religious Action Center to work in the areas of social action and social justice.